Pakita

-Biography
+Early life

 Morales was born in Seville, Andalusia, Spain in 1993.
+He started doing drag while studying fashion design at the age of 20, and, in 2013, moved to Madrid to expand his career.
+While there, he worked at a makeup store.

+Career

-She started doing drag while studying fashion design at the age of 20, and, in 2013, moved to Madrid to expand her career.
-While there, she worked at a makeup store.
-In 2018, she was revealed as one of the 15 contestants on the second season of Chilean drag competition series The Switch Drag Race, making her the first Spanish contestant in the Drag Race franchise.
+In 2018, Pakita was revealed as one of the 15 contestants on the second season of Chilean drag competition series The Switch Drag Race, making her the first Spanish contestant in the Drag Race franchise.
 She placed in the bottom in the first episode and lost a duel against Marie Laveau, making her the first elimination of the season.

 In 2023, she was announced as one of the 13 contestants on the third season of Drag Race España.
 After being placed in the bottom in the fifth episode, she eliminated The Macarena in a lip-sync battle to Mónica Naranjo's "Desátame".
 Pakita was eventually eliminated in the seventh episode, during a double elimination alongside Pink Chadora.